mahavedalla/mahavedalla/docs/questions/nibbana/what-is-the-purpose-of-nibbana.md

-# What is the purpose of Nibbāna?
+Question: What is the purpose of Nibbāna?
 Answer in Brief: -
  Category: Nibbāna
 Sutta References: MN 44; AN 10.58